Mixed Voices or Lower Voices with Piano

 This beloved old Southern Harmony hymn speaks of longing for release from pain at the end of life.
-Score sample and recordings by the men of The Atlanta Sacred Chorus and Male Ensemble Northwest, below.
+The score is now available for either Lower Voices or Mixed Voices.

 This beloved old Southern Harmony hymn speaks of longing for release from pain at the end of life.
 It is dedicated to my father, Dr. W. L. Unterseher, who lived with a lot of physical pain in the last years of his life, and still wanted to hold on as long as he could.